Stearns County, Minnesota: Politics and government

-In its early history Stearns County was heavily Democratic due to being largely German Catholic and opposed to the pietistic Scandinavian Lutheran Republican Party of that era.
+In its early history, Stearns County was heavily Democratic due to being largely German Catholic and opposed to the pietistic Scandinavian Lutheran Republican Party of that era.
 It did not vote Republican until Theodore Roosevelt swept every Minnesota county in 1904.
 Anti-Woodrow Wilson feeling from World War I caused the county to shift overwhelmingly to Warren G. Harding in 1920 before swinging to Robert M. La Follette, coreligionist Al Smith and fellow “wet” Democrat Franklin D. Roosevelt.

-In 1936 the county's isolationism gave strong support to William Lemke’s Union Party.
-Stearns County turned Republican until another Catholic nominee, John F. Kennedy, returned it to the Democratic ranks sufficiently to be one of only 130 counties nationwide to back George McGovern in 1972.
+In 1936, the county's isolationism gave strong support to William Lemke’s Union Party.
+Stearns County turned Republican until another Catholic nominee, John F. Kennedy, returned it to the Democratic ranks after being one of only 130 counties nationwide to back George McGovern in 1972.
 Since the “Reagan Revolution”, Stearns County has voted reliably Republican, with no Democrat gaining a majority since Jimmy Carter in 1976, and Bill Clinton in 1996 the only one to manage a plurality.
 The county's growing social conservative bent has fueled the Republican trend.

-In 2016 Donald Trump won the county with 59.8% of the vote, the highest percentage any presidential candidate has received since President Eisenhower in 1956.
-He improved on that in 2020 with 60.3% of the vote.
+In 2016, Donald Trump won the county with 59.8% of the vote, the highest percentage any presidential candidate has received since President Eisenhower in 1956.
+He improved on that in 2020 with 60.1% of the vote.

-As of 2020, two cities in the county lean Democratic: St. Cloud, the largest city, and neighboring Waite Park.
+As of 2024, one city in the county leans Democratic: St. Cloud, the largest city.